cygnet-software/Start-Here/README.md

 ## Contributing

 You can contribute to any of these repositories by [submitting a pull request](https://help.github.com/articles/creating-a-pull-request/).
-Pull requests will be monitored by the owners of the repositories (which should be noted in the respective `README.md`).
-Pull requests are more likely to be accepted if they improve the quality of the repository and are not overly nitpicky (an example of a pull request that might be rejected is one that changes the names of variables in a script to fit a certain naming convention). `<insert example here at a future date>`
+Pull requests will be monitored by the owners of the repositories.
+Pull requests are more likely to be accepted if they improve the quality of the repository and are not overly nitpicky (an example of a pull request that might be rejected is one that changes the names of variables in a script to fit a certain naming convention).
+[Here](https://github.com/cygnet-software/CanvasDemoScreens/pull/1) is an example of a pull request which adds a Canvas screen, describing its usefulness and even has a file about how to use the screen.

 ### Larger Projects